 STRF Fee Students must pay the state-imposed assessment unless all institutional charges are paid by a third party.
 For a full description, please refer to the Student Tuition Recovery Fund section.
-Non-refundable makes every effort to keep student costs to a minimum.
+Non-refundable

 Note Tuition and fees are regarded as estimates that are subject to change without prior notice.